WHAT IS OZONE?

 Direct exposure to ozone is not recommended, as ozone is a known airway irritant and prolonged exposure can cause damage to the lungs.
 Accidental inhalation may lead to minor symptoms including a mild headache, coughing, or burning of eyes in very sensitive individuals.

 How long does ozone last?

-As soon as ozone is formed by the Purify O3, it naturally begins to revert back to oxygen.
-The residual ozone remaining after the disinfection process will begin to return to oxygen within 30 minutes and be fully dissipated after 1 ½ hours.
+As soon as ozone is formed by the Purify O3 and Purify O3 Elite, it naturally begins to revert back to oxygen.
+The residual ozone remaining after the disinfection process will begin to return to oxygen within 30 minutes due to oxidation and further dissipate after 1 ½ hours.